PH9/Tamboon/CONTRIBUTING.md

 - ~~[Tailor](https://github.com/zalando/tailor)~~ Just want to give it the name that I know, but don't use.
 It is slow, deprecated and suggests to use SwiftLint instead 🤣.
+- [pre-commit](https://pre-commit.com) is using for checking before commit.

+### Install tools

 Use may install via [brew](https://brew.sh).
 I already provide [Brewfile](Brewfile) in the project after you installed brew.
 You can use a simple command `brew bundle` to install needed tools.

-Too avoid insonsistance in brew's dependencies so we also provide `Brewfile.lock.json` into the project.
+To avoid inconsistency in brew's dependencies so we also provide `Brewfile.lock.json` into the project.

+To use `pre-commit` you must setup it first by using the command `pre-commit install`